ValleyGuard pole-mounted cameras and speaker for live video monitoring to stop jobsite theft in Los Angeles

 Better Reporting and Decision Intelligence

-FAQs: AI Video Surveillance & False Alarm Reduction
+FAQs: AI Video Surveillance and False Alarm Reduction

 How does AI reduce false alarms compared to motion detection alone?